Arnesfield/unnest/README.md

   Similar to `array.filter(callback)`, but `table.filter(callback)` will return a new `Table` object with the filtered rows.

-  The return value of the filter callback is an object with the properties.
+  The return value of the filter callback is an object similar to the `Schema` type.

   ```javascript
   const filteredTable = table.filter((row, index, array) => {